-This Revenue and Rating Plan (the "Plan") outlines the assumptions, policies, and decisions of Council in relation to generating the required income to effectively support implementation of the Council Plan and Council Budget for a 4-year period.
+This Revenue and Rating Plan ("Plan") outlines the assumptions, policies, and decisions of Council in relation to generating the required income to effectively support implementation of the community needs and aspirations over the long term (Community Vision), medium term (Council Plan) and short term (Annual Budget) for a 4-year period.
 The Plan will be updated every 12 months with the information relative to the current budget period.